ovh/terraform-provider-ovh/website/docs/d/cloud_project_database_log_subscription.html.markdown

 * `service_name` - (Required) The id of the public cloud project.
 If omitted, the `OVH_CLOUD_PROJECT_SERVICE` environment variable is used.

-* `engine` - (Required) The database engine you want to deploy.
+* `engine` - (Required) The database engine for which you want to retrieve a subscription.
 To get a full list of available engine visit.
 [public documentation](https://docs.ovh.com/gb/en/publiccloud/databases).
 * `cluster_id` - (Required) Cluster ID.
 * `id` - (Required) Id of the log subscription.

 ## Attributes Reference